nosqlgeek/vss-rec/README.md

 What I call `metadata query`  refers to a RediSearch query that is, in the first step, not related to the vector.
 This allows you to pre-filter based on additional metadata fields, such as the description (`desc`) or the `labels`.

-You can then query the database following way:
+You can then query the database the following way:

 ```
 # The name of the vector score field depends on the name of the vector field